BackupTheBerlios/kana-no-quiz/README.txt

  ==========

- Kana no quiz is a project conducted by the Choplair-network, you can get information and update from our website:
+ Kana no quiz is a project conducted by the Choplair-network, you can get lastest information and update from our website:
 	`http://www.choplair.org/'